BACK TO RESOURCES

 By organizing documentation and delegating tasks, you set a strong foundation for a successful asset audit, minimizing errors and ensuring accuracy throughout the process.

-Creating an asset inventory list is a crucial first step in auditing your fixed assets.
+A comprehensive asset register is a critical component of fixed asset audit procedures, ensuring accurate tracking, valuation, and compliance throughout the auditing process.
 Start by compiling a comprehensive list of all assets, including physical items like equipment, machinery, and furniture, as well as intangible assets like patents and trademarks.
 Use asset tags or serial numbers for easy identification.

 Use current market values, purchase prices, and depreciation rates to determine their worth.
 Consult professional appraisers for high-value or complex assets to ensure accuracy.
 Regularly update these valuations to reflect any changes in condition or market trends.